YaManicKill/psmbm/src/pages/index.md

     ![]()

     All children and young people must be registered [](/register)for safeguarding reasons and to give us contact details and other important information.
-Registration will be open in July.
+Registration will be open soon.

     If you have any questions, please use the [contact form](#contact).